 It is very important to put the time and effort into getting your site properly prepared.
 Proper site preparation gives your modular log home a solid, level cabin foundation and makes delivery go smoothly.

 With any building purchased we will give you a schematic, showing the foundation that we expect to see when we arrive for delivery.
-Consider the following options when deciding how to build a cabin foundation.
+Consider the following options when deciding how to build a foundation for your cabin.

 Foundations for Certified Modular Homes